 4. If you have been admitted to UCF and have chosen a major within the College of Sciences that is considered Limited Access, you will not yet be eligible to declare that major officially until you have successfully taken required courses listed under each Limited Access major, which can be found in the most current UCF Undergraduate Catalog on line at http://www.catalog.sdes.ucf.edu/ AND you must apply to that major separately with the help of an advisor.
 This process will be covered in your Transfer Student Orientation.
 Please note that students are not able to officially declare the Limited Access major until they have been formally accepted into the major.
 Because of this process, students applying for a Limited Access major are encouraged to make an appointment with his or her COSAS Advisor early to ensure that prerequisites for the major are being met satisfactorily, and to develop an alternative plan with your advisor in the event that he or she is not admitted into the Limited Access major.
 The following is a list of College of Sciences Limited Access majors, and they reside in the Nicholson School of Communication:

 - Radio & Television

 6. Undecided Science majors should concentrate on taking the Common Program Prerequisites that are common between the potential majors (see the current on-line catalog for the Common Program Prerequisite details listed under each major).
-Meeting with your COSAS-US Professional Advisor is strongly encouraged to determine which major best fits your academic/career goals.
+Meeting with your COSAS advisor is strongly encouraged to determine which major best fits your academic/career goals.